Volumes module provides basic information about volume nodes, can convert between volume types, and allows adjustment of display settings.

-If the goal is to load an image as labelmap volume so that it can be converted to segmentation, then there is simpler option available: choose
+If the goal is to load an image as labelmap volume so that it can be converted to segmentation, then simpler options available:

-Add data... window.
-This only available for nrrd and nifti images.
+Add data...window.
+This only works for nrrd and nifti images.

 Load a series of png, jpeg, or tiff images as volume¶